 Everything you wanted to know about the Sex Industry, but were afraid to ask.
 A general client resource from the Sex Workers Outreach Project SWOP.

-- Prostitution has been decriminalised in some states of Australia such as in NSW.
+- Sex work has been decriminalised in some states of Australia, such as in NSW, NT, VIC and QLD.

 - Sex workers come from diverse cultural and linguistic backgrounds.